'Total victory': Netanyahu pledges to continue fight against Hamas in congressional address

 House Speaker Mike Johnson, R-La., warned visitors and colleagues alike he would "enforce a zero-tolerance policy for disturbances" during Netanyahu's address.

-Visitors disrupting the address are subject to removal and prosecution.
-Members of Congress are expected to police their own behavior.
+Visitors disrupting the address, Johnson said, would be subject to removal and prosecution.
+Members of Congress were expected to police their own behavior.
+Netanyahu’s address proceeded without disruption.